September 21, 2024

 We went back to my house and came to terms on all that needed doing in each area, and he cinched up his waist and got to work.
 He didn't speak a word to me until the call to mid-day prayer, when he said, "O ‘Abd Allah, the muezzin calls."
 "You're free to go," I said.
 He went off to pray, then returned to his task, which he did expertly until the call to afternoon prayer, when he said again, "O ‘Abd Allah, the muezzin calls."
 "You're free," I said, and off he went to pray.
 He then came back and worked without stopping until the end of the day, when I counted out his wage and he went away.

-Some days later, we needed more work done, and my wife said, "Seek out that young one.
-His heart was in the work he did for us."
+Some days later, we needed more work done, and my wife said, "Seek out that young one, whose heart was in his work."
 So I went to market, where I didn't see him.
 When I asked around, they said: "You mean that sallow-faced unfortunate?
 We only see him on Saturdays.
 Always he sits at the very end of the row."

 I stayed away from the market until that Saturday, when I came upon him right away.
 "Ready to work?"
 I asked him.
 "You already know my wage and my conditions," he said.